-Whom Should You Sue
+Whom Should You Sue?

-You will sue the person responsible for the death of your loved one when you aim to get the compensation you deserve and need.
+You will sue the responsible party for the death of your loved one, when you aim to get the compensation you deserve and need.
 If your loved one’s death happened because of a product defect, you would file a lawsuit against the company that manufactured the product in question.
-The situation is a little more complicated if the injury that resulted in death occurred at a hospital because doctors are often independent contractors.
+In the case of motor vehicle accidents, such as being hit by a drunk driver, you would file a lawsuit against the negligent driver.

 If a nurse or other hospital staff member makes a mistake that causes someone to die, the victim’s family can sue the hospital.
 Doctors who make a mistake are often liable unless they work directly for the hospital, which is rare.
 If a doctor is present and instructs a member of the hospital’s staff to perform a specific action for the patient, the doctor is then responsible for any mistakes made by the staff member.